Gods' Man: Reception and legacy

 Left-leaning artists and writers admired the book, and Ward frequently received poetry based on it.
 Allen Ginsberg used imagery from Gods' Man in his poem Howl (1956), (Note: In Part II, lines 82–84.) and referred to the images of the city and jail in Ward's book in the poem's annotations.
 Abstract expressionist painter Paul Jenkins wrote Ward in 1981 of the influence the book's "energy and unprecedented originality" had on his own art.
 In 1973 Art Spiegelman created the four-page comic strip "Prisoner on the Hell Planet" about his mother's suicide, executed in an Expressionist woodcut style inspired by Ward's work.
 Spiegelman later incorporated the strip into his graphic novel Maus.
 My Morning Jacket frontman Jim James released a solo album Regions of Light and Sound of God in 2013 inspired by Gods' Man, which he had at first conceived as a soundtrack to a film adaptation of the book.

+The band Tomahawk used a panel from Gods' Man for the back cover art of their 2001 debut album "Tomahawk".

 Gods' Man remains Ward's best known and most widely read wordless novel.
 Spiegelman considered this due less to the qualities of the book per se in relation to Ward's other wordless novels as to the book's novelty as the first wordless novel published in the US.
 Irwin Haas praised the artwork but found the storytelling uneven, and thought that only with his third wordless novel Wild Pilgrimage did Ward come to master the medium.

 The artwork has drawn some unintended mirth: American writer Susan Sontag included it on her "canon of Camp" in her 1964 essay "Notes on 'Camp'", and Spiegelman admitted that the scenes of "the depiction of Our Hero idyllically skipping through the glen with the Wife and their child makes snicker".